 After her whaling days ended in 1921, the Morgan was preserved by Whaling Enshrined, Inc. and exhibited at Colonel Edward H.R.
-Green’s estate at Round Hill in South Dartmouth, MA, until 1941.
-In November of that year, the Morgan came to Mystic Seaport where she has dominated the waterfront at Chubb’s Wharf.
-The vessel was formally designated a National Historic Landmark by order of the Secretary of the Interior in 1966.
+Green’s estate at Round Hill in South Dartmouth, Massachusetts, until 1941.
+In November of that year, the Morgan came to Mystic Seaport where she has since dominated the waterfront at Chubb’s Wharf.

-At the Museum the Morgan has been given a new lease on life; however, her future vitality depends on continual preservation.
-A major program of restoration and preservation was begun in 1968 to repair her structurally, and during the course of this work, it was decided to restore her to the rig of a double-topsail bark, which she carried from the early 1880s through the end of her whaling career.
+At Mystic Seaport the Charles W. Morgan has been given a new lease on life; however, her future vitality depends on continual preservation.
+A major program of restoration and preservation was begun in 1968 to repair her structurally, and during the course of this work, it was decided to restore her to the rig of a double-topsail bark, which she carried from 1867 through the end of her whaling career.
 She appears as she was during most of her active career.

 In January 1974, after removal from her former sand and mud berth, she was hauled out on the lift dock in the Henry B. duPont Preservation Shipyard for inspection and hull work as needed.
 Her hull proved to be in remarkably good condition, with only a new false keel, shoe and some planking being required.

-In the fall of 2008, the Morgan returned to the Museum’s shipyard for a multi-year restoration.
-The project has renewed areas of the vessel from the waterline down to her keel and also addressed the bow and stern.
-The Morgan will be launched July 21, 2013 and in the late spring of 2014 will embark on her 38th Voyage to historic ports in New England.
-When she returns to Mystic Seaport in August 2014, the Morgan will return to her berth at Chubb’s Wharf and resume her role as an exhibit and flagship of the Museum.
+In November 2008 the Morgan returned to the Museum’s shipyard for restoration.
+The project renewed areas of the vessel from the waterline down to her keel and also addressed the bow and stern.
+The whaleship was re-launched July 21, 2013 and left Mystic Seaport May 17, 2014 to embark on her 38th Voyage to historic ports of New England.
+The nearly three-month journey raised awareness of America’s maritime heritage and called attention to issues of ocean sustainability and conservation.
+The ship returned from her voyage August 6, 2014 and has resumed her role as an exhibit and the flagship of the Museum.